Taliban bans windows to stop women from being seen at home

 Within a month of claiming Kabul, the Taliban’s education ministry banned girls and women from schools.
 The Taliban leaders also announced that the girls were barred from studying beyond the sixth grade – with the ban extended to colleges and universities in December 2022.

-The window ban comes as the Taliban have said they will close all national and foreign non-governmental groups (NGOs) in Afghanistan employing women.
+The window ban comes as the Taliban have said they will close all national and foreign non-governmental groups (NGOs) in Afghanistan that employ women.

 It comes two years after they told NGOs to suspend the employment of Afghan women, allegedly because they did not wear the Islamic headscarf correctly.

-In a letter published on X on Sunday night, the Ministry of Economy warned that failure to comply with the latest order would lead to NGOs losing their licence to operate in Afghanistan.
+In a letter published on X on Sunday night, the Ministry of Economy warned that failure to comply with the latest order would lead to NGOs losing their licences to operate in Afghanistan.

-The United Nations said women’s position in society in Afghanistan has shrunk dramatically in the last two years and reiterated its call for the Taliban to reverse the restrictions.
+The United Nations said that the position of women in Afghan society had shrunk dramatically in the last two years, and reiterated its call for the Taliban to reverse the restrictions.

-The ministry said it was responsible for the registration, coordination, leadership and supervision of all activities carried out by national and foreign organisations.
+The ministry said it is responsible for the registration, coordination, leadership and supervision of all activities carried out by national and foreign organisations.

-The government was once again ordering the stoppage of all female work in institutions not controlled by the Taliban, according to the letter.
+The government is once again ordering the stoppage of all female work in institutions not controlled by the Taliban, according to the letter.

 It is the Taliban’s latest attempt to control or intervene in NGO activity.